Major Requirements

 4. Criminal Justice Research (2 c.u.): Criminal Justice Research courses train students to undertake and critically evaluate quantitative research on crime and criminal justice.
 Data collection, data management, and data analysis are included.

 Students may fulfill this requirement outside of the department if the undergraduate chair determines that a substantial part of the course curriculum is sufficiently methodological and rigorous.
+Courses with the ACRC tag satisify this requirement.

 Recommended Courses: